Deferent and epicycle: Epicycles and the Catholic Church

 Being a system that was for the most part used to justify the geocentric model, with the exception of Copernicus' cosmos, the deferent and epicycle model was favored over the heliocentric ideas that Kepler and Galileo proposed.
-The church endorsed this model as it favored its central dogma.
 Later adopters of the epicyclic model such as Tycho Brahe, who considered the Church's scriptures when creating his model, were seen even more favorably.
-The Tychonic model was a hybrid model that blended the geocentric and heliocentric characteristics, with a still Earth that has the sun and moon surrounding it, and the planets orbiting the sun.
+The Tychonic model was a hybrid model that blended the geocentric and heliocentric characteristics, with a still Earth that has the sun and moon surrounding it, and the planets orbiting the Sun.
 To Brahe, the idea of a revolving and moving Earth was impossible, and the scripture should be always paramount and respected.
 When Galileo tried to challenge Tycho Brahe's system, the church was dissatisfied with their views being challenged.
 Galileo's publication did not aid his case in his trial.

-Bad science
+As an example of bad science

 "Adding epicycles" has come to be used as a derogatory comment in modern scientific discussion.
 The term might be used, for example, to describe continuing to try to adjust a theory to make its predictions match the facts.
 There is a generally accepted idea that extra epicycles were invented to alleviate the growing errors that the Ptolemaic system noted as measurements became more accurate, particularly for Mars.
 According to this notion, epicycles are regarded by some as the paradigmatic example of bad science.

 Copernicus added an extra epicycle to his planets, but that was only in an effort to eliminate Ptolemy's equant, which he considered a philosophical break away from Aristotle's perfection of the heavens.
-Mathematically, the second epicycle and the equant produce the same results, and many Copernican astronomers before Kepler continued using the equant, as the mathematical calculations were easier.
+Mathematically, the second epicycle and the equant produce nearly the same results, and many Copernican astronomers before Kepler continued using the equant, as the mathematical calculations were easier.
 Copernicus' epicycles were also much smaller than Ptolemy's, and were required because the planets in his model moved in perfect circles.
 Johannes Kepler would later show that the planets move in ellipses, which removed the need for Copernicus' epicycles as well.